opencaesar/oml-tutorials/docs/tutorial-1.md

 # Tutorial 1: OML Basics # {#tutorial1}

 ## Learning Objectives ## {#tutorial1-learning-objectives}
-This tutorial provides a quick overview of the main workflow with OML.
-Users will learn how to create an OML project, and within it, create a vocabulary for a simple domain, then use it to create a simple system description.
-After that, users will learn how to build the project to check its logical consistency and run a query to answer an analytical question about the described system.
+This tutorial provides a quick overview of the basic workflows of OML.
+Users will learn how to create an OML project, and within it, create a vocabulary for a simple domain (we use a Pizza domain since everyone is familiar with it), then use such vocabulary to describe knowledge (the pizzas sold by some pizza restaurant).
+Furthermore, users will learn how to build the project to check its logical consistency (e.g., vegetarian pizzas have no meat ingredients), and how to run queries on the described knowledge to answer business questions (e.g., how mauch ingredients were used?, and how many vegan pizzas were sold?).

-Note: If you have not already done so, please follow the [getting ready](#getting-ready) steps first before proceeding.
+Note: If you have not already done so, please follow the [Getting Ready](#getting-ready) instructions first before doing this tutorial.

-Note: the source files produced in this tutorial are available for reference at https://github.com/opencaesar/oml-tutorials/tree/master/tutorial1, but the reader is encouraged to recreate them by following the steps below.
+Note: the source files produced in this tutorial are available for reference at https://github.com/opencaesar/oml-tutorials/tree/master/tutorial1, but the reader is encouraged to recreate them by following the instructions below.

 ## Create OML Project ## {#tutorial1-create-oml-project}